rust-embedded/discovery-mb2/mdbook/src/01-background/README.md

 Or why should I prefer C over Rust?

-The C ecosystem is way more mature.
-Off the shelf solutions for several problems already exist.
+The C ecosystem is more mature.
+Off-the-shelf solutions for several problems already exist.
 If you need to control a time sensitive process, you can grab one of the existing commercial Real Time Operating Systems (RTOS) out there and solve your problem.
-There are no commercial, production-grade RTOSes in Rust yet so you would have to either create one yourself or try one of the ones that are in development.
+There are no commercial, production-grade RTOSes in Rust (as of this writing) so you would have to either create one yourself or try one of the ones that are in development.
 You can find a list of those in the [Awesome Embedded Rust] repository.

 [Awesome Embedded Rust]: https://github.com/rust-embedded/awesome-embedded-rust#real-time-operating-system-rtos